FadiMoubayed/GeoJSON-to-Observation-and-Measurements/README.md

   http://www.argodatamgt.org/content/download/30910/209488/file/argo-parameters-list-core-and-b_20210211.xlsx

-  For ease of use, the Excel file should be manually opened and the variable names and their links to the NERC vocabulary server should be saved and a csv file.
+  For ease of use, the Excel file should be manually opened and the variable names and their links to the NERC vocabulary server should be saved as a csv file.

   The csv file in addition to the metadata GeoJSON files should be copied to the resources folder in the relative path.